naval200/pumpfun-defi-kit/cli/README.md

 - Default slippage is 1000 basis points (10%) for bonding curve, 100 basis points (1%) for AMM
 - Wallet files should contain the private key as an array of numbers
 - Token info files are automatically created and updated by the CLI commands
+- The send-token CLI works with both bonding curve and AMM tokens since they are standard SPL tokens